zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 Much easier to read, isn't it?

-There are other solutions to combat callback hell in newer versions of JavaScript — like promises and async/await.
+There are other solutions to combat callback hell in newer versions of JavaScript like promises and async/await.
 But well, explaining them would be a topic for another day too.

 ## Wrapping up

 Today, you learned what callbacks are, why they're so important in JavaScript and how to use them.
 You also learned about callback hell and a way to combat against it.
-Hopefully, callbacks no longer scare you now 😉.
+Hopefully, callbacks no longer scare you now. 😉

 Do you still have any questions about callbacks?
 Feel free to leave a comment down below if you do and I'll get back to you as soon as I can.